 Even the simple things like going through a bad day are achievements on their own and are things worth being proud of.
 You should always let yourself grow on your own pace and on your own terms.

 This also applies in terms of the advice that others give you.
 For example, if another student prefers a specific method of studying, it does not necessarily mean that you should take their word for it and completely change your routine.
 You know what’s best for you.
 If the studying method does not work for you, then you are not at all obliged to follow it.
 University is basically about exploring ways that work for you.

-When you come to university, you will very quickly realise that it is all about discipline.
+When you come to university, whether it’s one of the top law universities or not, you will very quickly realise that it is all about discipline.
 Perhaps it is more so in law given that it is such a demanding subject, but either way discipline is about learning when to limit yourself and when to enjoy yourself.

 While first year results don’t contribute to your final grade, it won’t hurt to try to do well in your exams or assignments.
 Same goes for your social life in law school too!

 Law is just one of those subjects that really require you to put effort into it.
 You need to go to the library at least twice a week and revise the material that you have learned as it is really easy to get distracted until everything snowballs, resulting in more stress and anxiety for you down the road.